AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-04-12-Hicetnunc.xyz-and-NFTs-on-the-Tezos-Blockchain-~-What's-new ~-April-2021-Update.md

 Copyminting is another huge issue, where someone mints an NFT/piece/artwork that is not originally theirs.
 Some solutions to this problem are being discussed <a href='https://github.com/hicetnunc2000/hicetnunc/issues/433'>here</a>.

+<h2><a href='hDAO'>hDAO and the hDAO feed</a></h2>
+You might've noticed already that every NFT on hicetnunc has a little circle underneath it towards the right.
+The same circle can be found on the NFT page itself as well as in the drop down menu.
+This circle isn't just an aesthetic UI fluff but it can actually be clicked.
+Clicking it underneath an NFT will trigger your Tezos wallet, clicking it in the hamburger menu takes you to the hDAO feed.

 <h2><a name='Presstube'>The 'Presstube' method</a></h2>
 The 'Presstube' method is essentially a specific way of pricing NFTs on hicetnunc, which rewards the early birds that swoop in and cop the first couple of editions of a freshly minted NFT.
 When you mint an NFT on hicetnunc, it appears in the store, however it is not immediately up for sale.